Klipper3d/klipper/docs/Resonance_Compensation.md

   SET_INPUT_SHAPER SHAPER_TYPE_X=<primary_carriage_shaper> SHAPER_FREQ_X=<primary_carriage_freq> SHAPER_TYPE_Y=<y_shaper> SHAPER_FREQ_Y=<y_freq>
 ```
 Note that `SHAPER_TYPE_Y` and `SHAPER_FREQ_Y` should be the same in both
 commands.
-It is also possible to put a similar snippet into the start code
+It is also possible to put a similar snippet into the start g-code
-in the slicer, however then the shaper will be disabled before any print
+in the slicer, however then the shaper will not be enabled until any print
 is started.

-Note that input shaper only needs to be configured once.
+Note that the input shaper only needs to be configured once.
 Subsequent changes
-of the carriages or their modes via `SET_DUAL_CARRIAGE` will preserve the
+of the carriages or their modes via `SET_DUAL_CARRIAGE` command will preserve
-configured input shaper parameters.
+the configured input shaper parameters.

 ### Does input_shaper affect print time?